Seydulla/ailab_hack_backend/API_DOCUMENTATION.md

 Confirm the recommended exercises with the user.
 Users should respond with **"CONFIRM"** to proceed or **"CANCEL"** to request changes or new recommendations.

+### Step 5: EXERCISE_SUMMARY

+After confirming exercises, users complete their workout and submit detailed results.
+The results include overall session metrics and per-exercise performance data.

+### Step 6: COMPLETED

+After successfully submitting workout results, the session is completed and cleared.
+The system generates an AI summary of the workout session.

 ---

 ## Confirmation and Cancellation